jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 is quite similar to the object that it matches.
 The object below matches because it contains all the fields listed in between the curly braces in the above json path expresson.

+A final concept of type in json comes in the form of taking the first property of an object as being the tagname.
+Unsatisfactory, objects have an order while serialised as json but once deserialised typically have no further order.
+Clarinet.js seems to follow this pattern, notifying of new objects only once the first property's key is known so that it may be used to infer type.
+Can't be used with a general-purpose JSON writer tool, nor any JSON writer tool that reads from common objects.

+Relationship between type of a node and its purpose in the document.
+Purpose is often obvious from a combination of URL and type so can disregard the place in the document.
+This structure may be carefully designed but ultimately a looser interpretation of the structure can be safer.

+#css4

 CSS4-style capturing.
 Reshuffle 'root' syntax to accommodate ! and \$.